abacf/k3s-ansible/roles/kluctl_controller/README.md

 # Installs kluctl-controller on the cluster

 This role installs kluctl-controller on the cluster.

-It downloads the kluctl binary from the official repository and installs it in the `/usr/local/bin` directory.
+- It downloads the kluctl binary from the official repository
+- Installs it in the `/usr/local/bin` directory.

 ## Variables